johnasp/johnaspinall.co.uk/_posts/portfolio/2015-07-18-jdw-williams-mobile-ux.md

 ### Project overview

-Assigned to the role of <strong>UX design lead</strong> on a project to improve conversion rates via UX changes to the mobile website product search and navigation user experience.
+<strong>UX design lead</strong> on a project to improve conversion rates to the mobile product search and navigation user journey.

 ### User Research & Testing

 Users were often abandoning the *product search user journey* and were dropping out of the *product refine user journey*.
-Although we had data to tell us where the problems were, I needed to verify exactly the reasons why.
-To achieve this I conducted some user research and testing using pre-existing user personas.
+Although we had quantitive data to tell us where the problems were, I needed to verify and qualify exactly the reasons why.

-I mapped out the probablematic user journies and wrote user tasks which were to be performed on the existing mobile site by real users in remote user testing sessions.
-I booked sessions with users whose demographic came in the persona groups for the clients "Power Brands" (JD WIlliams, Jacamo and Simply Be).
+To achieve this I mapped out the probablematic user journey and wrote a task () which were to be performed on the existing mobile site by real users in remote user testing sessions.
+The task was:

+1. List dresses
+2. Refine by red colour
+2. Refine by sizes 16 and 18
+3. Remove size 18 refinement
+4. View results

+I booked user testing sessions (using "What Users Do" ) with users whose demographic came in the persona groups for the clients "Power Brands" (JD WIlliams, Jacamo and Simply Be).

 ### Discovery